digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/run-query-at-specified-intervals.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-By following these steps, your ToolJet application will dynamically fetch data at specified intervals, providing an efficient and automated user experience.
+By following these steps, your JumpStart application will dynamically fetch data at specified intervals, providing an efficient and automated user experience.

 </div>